KDE/documentation-docs-kdenlive-org/glossary.rst

    Color Matrix
       Describes the balancing of different parts of the color spectrum in order to create an accurate representation for capture.
 By adjusting the properties of color matrix you can do things like shifting the white balance, alter the color palette, adjusting for color anomalies in the source.

+   Color Range
+      A term with more significance in broadcasting.
+Today's video recording equipment records in full range.
+Each color component is 8-bit and can have a value from 0 to 255, but only when in full range.
+Otherwise, for allowing headroom for video processing and exposure ranges, ranges are smaller, like 16-235 for :term:`luma`, and 16-240 for :term:`chroma`.

    Color Space
       A color space is a specific organization of colors.
 It is a useful conceptual tool for understanding the color capabilities of a particular device or digital file.
 When trying to reproduce color on another device, color spaces can show whether shadow/highlight detail and color :term:`saturation` can be retained, and by how much either will be compromised.
 See this article about |color_space| in Wikipedia.

    Composition
       Also referred to as a transition, it combines at least two input :term:`clips<clip>` to one output clip.
 Compositions cannot be stacked.
+See chapters :doc:`/compositing/compositions` and :doc:`/compositing/transitions`.

    Container
    Container Format